Questions? Call or text anytime 📞 818-446-9627

 5. Build Your Postpartum Village

-In the postpartum period, it’s often said, “It takes a village.”
-This phrase speaks to the idea that raising a child—and caring for yourself—requires a collective effort.
+In the getting support period, it’s often said, “It takes a village.”
+This phrase speaks to the idea that raising a child, and caring for yourself, requires a collective effort.
 The concept of a “village” includes more than just family and friends; it’s an intentional group of people you trust to support you.

 • Plan Ahead: Before your baby arrives, think about the people you can rely on for various tasks.
 Create a list of contacts for babysitting, meal delivery, or simply someone to talk to when you’re feeling overwhelmed.